Renowned anthropologist Filipo Osella deported after arrival at Kerala airport

-Filippo Osella, an internationally-known anthropologist and sociologist from University of Sussex in UK, was deported back to his country from Thiruvananthapuram International airport in Kerala on Thursday.
+Filippo Osella, 65, a renowned anthropologist and sociologist from the UK, was denied entry and deported to his country as he landed in Thiruvananthapuram on Thursday morning.

-Osella, who had a lifetime engaging with the social and cultural transformations of Kerala society, and of societies in south Asia, was to attend a conference at Thiruvananthapuram on Friday, said sources close to him.
+Osella, who is Professor of Anthropology and South Asian Studies at the University of Sussex, is a specialist in Kerala society and has conducted extensive research for over 30 years in the state, mapping its social and cultural transformation.
+Sources said he was to attend a conference in Thiruvananthapuram on Friday on Kerala’s coastal communities that was being organised by the Cochin University of Science and Technology; Centre for Development Studies, Thiruvananthapuram; University of Kerala; and the University of Sussex.

-Confirming the report about his deportation, Osella, who was to board a flight back to the UK, said he was denied entry into the country without any explanation from Indian authorities.
+Confirming he had been deported, Osella said in an email to The Indian Express from Dubai airport, where he was waiting to board a flight back to the UK, that he was denied entry by Indian authorities without any explanation.

-When contacted, an immigration officer at the Foreigners Regional Registration Officers (FRROs) in Thiruvananthapuram airport said the reason for his deportation cannot be revealed.
-“He was denied entry as per the orders from higher officials.
+When contacted, an immigration officer at the Foreigners Regional Registration Office (FRRO) at Thiruvananthapuram airport said the reason for Osella’s deportation cannot be revealed.
+“He was denied entry as per orders from higher officials.
 No reason can be revealed,” he said.

-Speaking to The Indian Express from Dubai, Osella, 65, said he arrived at the Thiruvananthapuram airport early morning on Thursday on an Emirates flight.
-As he was about to come out of the aircraft, he was told to contact flight assistants, who led him to a person who was waiting for him outside.
-“I was taken to the immigration desks, and processed as it is normally done.
-But after they scanned my passport, took my photo and fingerprints, they told me that I was not allowed to enter India, and that I would be deported immediately,” said Osella, adding that “indeed, the decision had already been taken prior to my arrival, as an Emirates employee was already there to arrange my deportation via Dubai flight.”
+Osella said he arrived at Thiruvananthapuram airport early Thursday morning via Dubai on an Emirate flight.
+As he was about to leave the aircraft, he was told to contact the flight assistants, who led him to a person who was waiting for him outside.
+“I was taken to the immigration desk, and processed as it is normally done.
+But after they scanned my passport, took my photo and fingerprints, they told me that I was not allowed to enter India, and that I would be deported immediately,” said Osella, adding that “indeed, the decision had already been taken prior to my arrival, as an Emirates employee was already there to arrange my deportation via Dubai flight”.

-When asked about the reasons he was given for deportation, he said: “The immigration personnel and the immigration supervisor were extremely unfriendly and impolite.
+When asked if he was told why he was being deported, Osella said, “The immigration personnel and the immigration supervisor were extremely unfriendly and impolite.
 They refused to explain why I was not allowed in, and deported.
-Only said that it was “a government of India decision/order.”
+(They) only said that it was a ‘government of India decision/order’.”

-Osella’s long association with India, especially Kerala, began in the late 1980s.
-Known as a scholar who had done several studies about India, his research papers on Kerala, and Muslims of Malabar, were neither politically sensitive nor controversial as his socio-anthropological focus was often about the basic lives of people, relationships, trends and reforms and even fashion within communities.
-“Moreover, he was known for his careful approach.
-Even as he studied a lot about Muslim community in Kerala, not only that there were no works he had done in the last decade but also that he always stayed away from the complex political islam and related controversial topics,” said an academic who is known to Osella and his works for many years.

-Osella was the face of the Thiruvananthapuram conference, which was to be held at Muscat Hotel from Friday to Sunday, on “emerging themes connected to the livelihood and lifeworld of Kerala coastal communities.”

-The conference is on Kerala’s coastal communities, jointly organised by Cochin University of Science and Technology (CUSAT), Centre for Development Studies (CDS Thiruvananthapuram), Inter University Center for Alternative Economics, University of Kerala, and the University of Sussex.
-Effects of climatic changes on the south-west coast of India and the transformations they engender on the fishing industry, collective and individual engagements with novel forms of communication and the (re)production of modalities of marginalisation and exclusion were the specific focuses in the conference, based on extensive studies by subject experts in Kerala’s fishing villages.

-When asked about any likely reason for his deportation, Osella said there were no technical reasons as he has “a one year research visa expiring in mid-April.”

-“And my return flight was well before the expiry date.
-Yes, I have a couple of old visas to Pakistan in my passport because I am a south Asian specialist.
-These visas have never stopped me being granted entry in Kerala or India,” he said.
+He added that his one-year research visa expires only mid-April “and my return flight was well before the expiry date.
+Yes, I have a couple of old visas to Pakistan in my passport because I am a South Asia specialist.
+These visas have never stopped me (from) being granted entry into Kerala or India,” he said.

-“I have been doing research in Kerala for more than 30 years, and have published extensively…” he said, adding that he “spent a lifetime engaging with the social and cultural transformations of Kerala society, and of societies in south Asia more broadly.”
+Osella, whose association with India, especially Kerala, started in the late 1980s, has published extensively on the lives of people, relationships, trends and reforms within communities in the state.
+Among his recent works is an exploration of the emergence of various strands of Islamic reforms in Kerala, and the relationship between religious practice, politics and economic action.

+He is also researching artisanal fisherfolk and their attitudes towards risk across the whole range of their activities — an area that was also the focus of the conference he was to attend: ‘Emerging themes connected to the livelihood and lifeworld of Kerala’s coastal communities’.

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️